dsr-11/CNN-Projects/Face mask Detection/ReadMe.md

-Using Deep Learning and OpenCV to detect the Face mask on images and videos.
+Using Deep Learning and OpenCV to detect the Face mask on images and videos .